z2lai/react-emotion-multi-step-form/README.md

 options | [array, array] | | An array of two arrays containing equal number of elements.
 The second array contains groups of checkbox options (represented by arrays of strings) and the first array contains the headings for each of these groups.
 See examples below.

 **Examples**
-If the checkbox options can be logically separated into multiple groups, then the array passed into the options prop should follow the format as follows:
+If the checkbox options can be logically separated into multiple groups, then the array passed into the options prop should be in the following format:
 ```jsx
 const options = [
   ['fruits', 'vegetables', 'meats'],